Hallian/thumbor-aws-example/README.md

 ## EC2

+The EC2 service is used for running virtual machines in AWS.
+We're gonna run our Thumbor on an EC2 instance.
+For this we're going to need an AMI that has Thumbor preinstalled.
+We could simply install Thumbor during boot but that would slow down boot times and make new instances less reliable since something could go wrong during provisioning (a required package repository might be offline for example).

-Amazon Machine Image is a virtual machine image used to start up new EC2 instances.
+An Amazon Machine Image is a virtual machine image used to start up new EC2 instances.

 ### Creating an AMI